andr6/Banzai/README.md

 `defectdojo_api` is a python wrapper for DefectDojo's API used within the AppSec Pipeline.
 Currently, the public package does not support the `/reimportscan` API, so we have implemented a method to facilitate this.

 The additional method must be included in the Banzai Pack's virtualenv.
 To do this:
-* Open a shell in the StackStorm Docker container. `sudo docker exec -it [stackstorm_container_name] bash`
 * Navigate to the main wrapper python file `/opt/stackstorm/virtualenvs/banzai/lib/python2.7/site-packages/defectdojo_api/defectdojo.py` within the container.
 * Add the additional code to support the reimport_scan API.

 __NOTE: This only needs to be done upon initial setup of the AppSec Pipeline, when a fresh StackStorm container is created.
 This issue should be solved by persisting the custom method via. mounting a Docker volume.__

-### Port Clashes ###

-If a port number defined in the docker-compose.yaml is already being used by a running application on your host machine, docker-compose will fail to start up.
-You must either stop the application that is using the port, or change the port number in the docker-compose.yaml config file to an unused port number.

-For more instructions on editing Docker Compose configuration files, please see: https://docs.docker.com/compose/overview/